digital-asset/daml/docs/source/json-api/index.rst

    results.

-3. Within a given array, if an ``archived`` and ``created`` refer to contracts with the same template ID and contract key, the ``archived`` is guaranteed to occur before the ``created``.
+3. Within a given array, if an ``archived`` and ``created`` refer to contracts with the same template ID and :doc:`contract key </daml/reference/contract-keys>`, the ``archived`` is guaranteed to occur before the ``created``.

 4. Except in cases of #3, within a single response array, the order of